bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 The previous definitions of various points is closely relatived to the letter given to each point inside a SVG-path element.

+# Path expression

+If a vector path is allowed to be defined as to always start with a M point and end in an optional z point, then a path expression of Diagram would be considered a container that holds one or more vector paths, with other information such as config options and text strings.

+A path expression in Diagram would appear as part of many commands, such as 'path', 'draw', 'stroke', 'fill', 'drawdot', 'drawlabel', etc.
-In Diagram, a single path expression is capable of describing multiple vector paths, where each vector path is an independent set of connected straight or curved lines.
-In the following example the path "a" would have composed of one vector path and path "b" would have composed of two vector paths.
+In the following example the path "a" would have composed of a single vector path and path "b" would have composed of two vector paths.

     path a = (0,0)--(1,1)
     path b = (0,0)--(3,4) (2,2)--(5,6)

-## Path points
+A path expression in Diagram also include other information such as config options and text strings.
+In the following example a path expression has included two config options and two text strings.

+    draw (0,0)--(3,4) (2,2)--(5,6) {linesize:2,linecolor:red} "Hello" "World"

+Config options are recognized by a set of braces, and within it could be one or more options each of which a value for that option.
+Text string are instead recognized by a pair of quotation marks.
+All config options detected in the same path expression are merged to become a single map with each option an entry in this map.
+On the other hand all text strings are grouped into an array, and the order of each string follows the same order as they appear in the command.
+The two vector path becomes individual path points that are grouped into an array called a coords array.

+# Coords array and coords points

+A coords array is an array, and each element is called a coords point.
-Internally, a path expression is stored in memory as a array of path In the following example there are 2 path points for path "a", and four path points for path "b".
+In following example there are 2 coords points for path "a", and four coords points for path "b".

     path a = (0,0)--(1,1)
     path b = (0,0)--(3,4) (2,2)--(5,6)

-Each path point would contain information such as M, L, Q, C, A, and z, and additional information pertaining to the requirements of each specific point type.
-For intance, for a C point type the x/y coordinate of the control point is also relevant.
+A vector path inside a coords array is considered to always started from a M point, progressing through other points until a z point or another M point is enountered, at which it ends.
+A 'z' point becomes the last part of that vector path, and a 'M' point would become the first point of a subsequent vector path.
+The coords points after a 'z' point and before a 'M' point is not considered part of a vector path.
+They will be ignored by commands such as 'draw',  'stroke', 'fill', 'arrow', 'revarrow', and 'dblarrow', each of which works with a vector path.

+Many commands do not work with vector paths, they work with coords points.
+For instance, 'drawdot' works with coords points so that for each coords point with a positional information, a dot will be placed at that location.
+All coords points have positional information except for 'z' points.

+Some commands would also work with text strings found in a path expression.
+For instance, 'drawtext' would draw each text strings of a path expression at a location identified by a coords point in the same order as they appear in the command line.
+The 'drawanglearc' would treat each text strings as describing the angle and thus would draw them inside the angle if possible.

+The config options typically contains information such as line size, line color, font size, font color, fill color, shades, etc.
+These options serves to provide additional tuning for the ppearance of graphics exported by each command.
+Each of the option has a default value if it is specified.

 ## Absolute and relative points

-In the following "a" and "b" would be exactly the same path.
+A coords point is considered an absolute point if they appear inside a pair of parentheses, or a relative point if they appear inside a pair of brackets.

     path a = (0,3)--(10,3)
     path b = (0,3) [h:7]

-In the path expression (0,3) and (10,3) are two absolute points.
-Each absolute point is composed of two numbers, the first of which is the grid location in the horizontal distance from the left edge of the viewport, and the second of which is the vertical distance from the bottom of the viewport.
+In the previous example, (0,3), (10,3) are absolute points, and [h:7] is a relative point.
+A absolute point only provides location information.
+By default each one of them is to become a 'M' point, unless there is a "join" that tells it otherwise.

-The symbol "--" in the first command is called a "line-join".
-It describes that the absolute point after it should be "joint" with the previous point to form a straight line, essentially making the point after it a L point.
+A "join" is a piece of text that tells how a subsequent absolute point is to join the previous point to beome something that is not a 'M' point.

-For the second command, the [h:7] is called a "relative point".
-A relative point contains all the information needed to connect with the previous point, as well as all other necessary information for making that connection.
-In additional, all positional informations in a relative point description are all given relative to the previous point.
+They are to be identified by the appearance of "--", "~~", or ".." inside a path expression.

+The appearance of "--" is called a "line-join".
+It turns the next absolute point into a 'L' point.
+The "~~" is a "abr-join", and it turns the next absolute point into a 'Q' point.
+The ".." is a "hobby-join", and it turns the next absolute point into a 'C' point.

+A relative point such as [h:7] contains both positional information as well as instructions as how this point is to be joint by the one before it.
-For intance, the relative point [h:7] instructs that a horizontal line should be drawn between the previous point and the current point, and the current point is located 7 grid distance to the right hand side of the last point.
+For instance, [h:7] would ask that the current point be turned into a 'L' point that is located 7 grid distances to the right.
+As a general pattern, all relative points start with an instruction, such as "h" in this case, followed by a colon, and then additional numbers each of which separated by a comma.
+In addition, all positional informations in a relative point will be expresses as "relative distances" from the point before it.
+For instance, the "7" after the "h" means a horizontal distance of 7 grid units to the right.
+If "7" were to be replaced by "-7", then it would mean a horizontal distance of 7 grid units to the left instead.

 ## The abr-join

-Beside line-join, the abr-join is another join that would allow for a quadratic Bezier curve to be drawn between two neighboring points.
+An abr-join instructs that a curved line to be drawn between two points.
-In the following example a quadratic Bezier curve will be drawn between the first and the second point, essentially making the second point a Q point.
+This curved line is typically a quadratic Bezier curve, make the next point a Q point.

     path a = ^abr:30 (0,3)~~(10,3)

+For a quadratic Bezier curve, it is important that a single control point be specified.
-The control point of this quadratic Bezier curve is controled by the settings of the "abr", which is a configuration parameter set by the use of the "abr-drective".
-In the previous example the abr-parameter is set to 30.
+In the case of a abr-join, the control point of this quadratic Bezier curve is controled by the settings of the "abr" variable, which is a directive parameter set by "^abr:30".

-The abr-parameter denotes a rotation angle in degrees that is used to determine where the control point is for a abr-join.
-In this case, a straight line is first formed between the two points.
-The line going from the first point to the second point would rotate clockwise for
+This parameter is a number that denotes a rotation angle in degrees.
+Here are the steps.
+First, a straight line is to be formed first between the two points.
+Then, this line is to be rotated around the first point in a clockwise rotation direction that equals the angle in dgrees, or 30 in this case.
+Then, another separate rotation is to be done with the same straight line but it would be rotated around the second point and in a counter-clockwise rotation for the same angle, 30 degrees.
-30 degrees.
-The line going from the second point to the first point then rotate counter-clockwise for 30 degrees.
-These two independent rotations would each produce a ray and the control point of the quadratic Bezier curve is where these two rays meet.
+Each rotations would each have produced a ray and the control point of the quadratic Bezier curve is where these two rays meet.

-A positive number would means for the first point to rotate clockwise and the second point to rotate counter-clockwise, and the absolute value of this number is the degree of the rotation.
-Likewise, a negative number would reverse the rotation for both points.
+A positive number of the "abr" variable would means for the first point to rotate clockwise and the second point to rotate counter-clockwise.
+And a negative number would have meant for either one of them to do the other way.

 ## The hobby-join

-A hobby-join works with a collection of neighboring points with the intent to produce a smooth curve that goes through all the points.
+A hobby-join works with a collection of absolute points with the intent to produce a series of cubic Bezier that goes through all of them.

     path a = (0,0)..(2,0)..(2,2)

-This join is to be identified as "..", which is then placed between these points.
+In the previous example there will be a cubic Bezier curve connecting between the first two points, as well as another one connecting the last two.
-The result is that an independent cubic Bezier curve be generated between two neighboring points.
-However, these Bezier points are automatically configured so that they look "smooth" when going from one to another.
-This also means that if there are additional points that are added some curves might be recalculated.
+These Bezier points are automatically calculated so that they look "smooth" when going from one to another.

-    path a = (0,0)..(2,0)..(2,2)..(2,4)

-There is no limit to the total number of points that can be joint by "hobby join".
-However, it is required that at least there are three "non-colinear" points because otherwise the Bezier curve will appear to be straight.
+There is no limit to the total number of points that can be joint by a hobby-join.
+However, for a curved line there should be at least three points and they must not be "colinear".

 ## Other relative points

+Following are descriptions of other relative points.

 - [l:dx,dy]
 - [h:dx]